 Role-based Strengths Tools

-Unlike all the other tools included in this article, role-specific tools are built around a model of role archetypes.
-There is really just one specific tool in this category, which is detailed below!
+Role-specific tools are built around a model of role archetypes, unlike all the other tools included in this article, .
+There is really just one specific tool in this category!

 The Standout Assessment has been created by Marcus Buckingham, well known as a subject matter expert on strengths.
 It is built around 9 roles, including Connector, Influencer and Teacher.
 The 16 page report provides an assessment of how well you match up to the 9 roles, in rank order.
 It provides explanation of the primary and secondary roles that match best to your talents and skills, as well basic tips on how to make the best of them in different situations, including as a leader.